svdgraaf/runpod-ql-poc/README.md

   o `DATACENTER=xyz NETWORK_VOLUME=abc make sync` will sync your files to your volume in the right spot
 - Create an SLS worker (regular pod will also work)
 - Set worker size to 1 (but it doesn't really matter tbh 🤷‍♂️)
-- Set the image you build and uploaded to your dockerhub repo
+- Set the image you build and uploaded to your dockerhub repo (or use `svdgraafrunpod/runpod-ql-poc:dev`)
 - Set the environment variables
 ```
 RUNPOD_APP_DIR=/runpod-volume/app